friemen/reactor/README.md

 If those samples provide evidence that FRP really simplifies the program code in certain areas, the implementation "under the hood" would be improved.

-The current implementation is very simple, it is just enough to make the API working.
+The current implementation is simple, it is just enough to make the API working.
 It uses atoms for signal values.
+The dependencies among reactives form an explicit graph.
+Updates are made via a push-based approach, but there is no avoidance of inconsistencies (a.k.a glitches).
-Event and signal processing is single-threaded.
+Event and signal processing can be passed across threads and therefore allows for chains with asynchronity.
-It follows a push-based approach.
-It does not avoid inconsistencies (a.k.a glitches).

 References
 ----------